SamuelChan123/CodingTheCollection/README.md

-# CS 408
 # Coding the Collection: Central American Art

-Coding the Collection is a project that our team is partnering with the Nasher Museum of Art to streamline, contexualize, and create a better interactive experience for both visitors and curators.
+Coding the Collection is a CS 408 (Delivering Software to Clients) project that our team is partnering with the Nasher Museum of Art to streamline, contexualize, and create a better interactive experience for both visitors and curators.

-## Running the Application
+## Usage/Running the App

 Either npm or yarn is needed for this project.